Trotz happy Isles are finally on the road

 The Islanders opened their season with three straight home games and played five of their first six at NYCB Live’s Nassau Coliseum.
 Overall, 12 of the Islanders’ first 17 games are at home.

-“We needed to get on the road,” Trotz said before the Islanders faced the Jets on Thursday night at MTS Bell Place.
-“I thought we were getting a little stale.
-Through training camp and the early part of our schedule was home heavy.
-So, getting out on the road, especially early in the year, conference or non-conference, we just needed to get on the road a little bit.”
+“We needed to get on the road,” Trotz said as the Islanders beat the Jets, 3-1, on Thursday night at Bell MTS Place.
+“We were getting a little stale.
+Through training camp and the early part of our schedule was home heavy.”

 The Islanders conclude this quick road trip on Saturday night at Columbus.